Grand Teton National Park, Wyoming

 Here's a sunnier look at Mt.
 Moran and its famous gabbro (or diabase) dike.
 The valley elevation here is 6800 feet (2073 m), and the peak is 12,605 feet (3842 m), so that's a big mountain front!

 Teewinot and its neighboring peaks were not so much "carved" into those shapes, but more like "plucked."
 Ice isn't a strong material, but it does have one unique attribute that makes it powerful against rock: it expands when it freezes.
 It's the only common natural material that does.
 It shaped these peaks by freezing in fractures, small and large, and "jacking" the cracks wider.
 Piece by piece, slopes break into cliffs and glaciers carry the debris away.
 Notice how small the talus (rock debris) slopes are in the high Tetons?
 That's because they formed only after the glaciers were gone.
-Ice plucked away at the cliffs, causing each to retreat higher and higher into the mountains.
+Ice plucked away at the cliffs, causing the cliffs to retreat higher and higher into the mountains.
 The remaining peaks are the lucky rocks farthest between the retreating cliffs.
 Sharp peaks formed this way are called "horns," the most famous example being the Matterhorn on the Swiss-Italian border.
+But Wyoming has its Teton horns!

 The Teton range was uplifted three times, the most recent being along the range-front fault.
 The only place it's easy to spot is just north of Jenny Lake at this turn-out.
 In the sign's photo, it's the band in shadow.